 - Be aware that the same type of criminal activity found on a train can be found on a public bus on a popular tourist route.

 International Health Insurance Information

-Elon University enrolls all international travelers on University approved programs in iNext international insurance.
-This insurance includes medical, evacuation and trip cancellation coverage (only for Fall, Winter and Spring).
-Travelers are enrolled by the Global Education Center.
-Travelers will receive more comprehensive insurance documents from iNext directly once enrolled.
+Elon University’s practice is to enroll all international travelers on University-approved programs in mandatory iNext international insurance.
 Some programs abroad may require additional insurance policies.
-The international health insurance policy covers students ONLY while they are outside of the United States, and the policy terminated upon return to the United States.
-For additional questions, please contact Amanda Zamzes.
+The international health insurance policy covers students ONLY while they are outside of the United States, and the policy is terminated upon return to the United States.

-Tips for Mental Health Needs and Study Abroad
+Tips for Mental Health Needs and Study Away

 Everyone has mental health!
 Students are encouraged to expect adjustment difficulties and predetermine their unique strategy and coping mechanisms for achieving and maintaining balance.